Texas officially has 17 documented species of owls.

-Whether it’s at home, a park, or while on a long drive, if you see a large, dark brown owl that’s the same size as a big hawk, it’s guaranteed to be a Great Horned Owl.
+If you see a large brown owl that’s the same size as a big hawk, it’s almost guaranteed to be a Great Horned Owl.

 Barred Owls love dense trees and woodlands, especially along creeks and rivers.
 If you have large trees around your house it’s also possible to see them in your backyard.

 Only the eastern half of Texas has the right habitat for them.
 If you live west of Abilene, Austin, or San Antonio then you probably won’t find one nearby.